• Skip to primary navigation

 Brown Butter Mushroom Pasta

 So my kids used to turn their noses up at mushrooms.
-And then they met this brown butter mushroom pasta!
+And then they met this Brown Butter Mushroom Pasta!
 It’s a family favourite and the ONLY vegetable pasta dish my picky eater son will shovel down.
 It's one of our go-to meatless, whip it up in a hurry weeknight meals (you can get it on the table in 25 minutes).
-It’s also great if you are on a budget, just £1.60 per head based on a serving for 4 people - just be sure to go for a small pack of grated pecornio instead of a block.
+It’s also great if you are on a budget, just £1.56 per person* based on a serving for 4 people.

 The combination of browning the butter base and adding heaps of garlic and thyme, brings nutty, earthy and buttery vibes to the mushrooms sauce, which then gets tossed through the pasta and adorned with salty pecorino shavings.
 It’s soo good!
 And yes, a little bit naughty too.
 But in the midst of a healthy diet, we can swing it every now and then.

-See how to adapt this recipe for your family here >
+Wondering how to adapt this recipe for your family?
+See here >

 How to Make Brown Butter